Reach Out For Help: How to Find a Therapist

+Researching to find a therapist is an important step.
+Yet, there is an even more important first step–a willingness to commit to the process.
 A woman called me saying her love relationship was struggling.
-She wanted to find a therapist who would work with both her and her boyfriend.
+She wanted to find a therapist who would work with her and her boyfriend.
 But after she suggested to her boyfriend that they come to see me, she sent me this message, “I do not know what to do anymore.
 I asked Harry to join me.
 He said this kind of stuff does not work.”

 Here is my response:

 “I agree with Harry, ‘This kind of stuff does not work.’
-The question is, ‘Are you and Harry both willing to do The Work to make the relationship mutually rewarding?’
+The question is, ‘Are you and Harry both willing to do The Work?’
+How interested is he in contributing to a mutually rewarding relationship?
 Counselling does not do the work.
-The counselor or therapist provides information of what appears to be not working and offers alternatives.
-Improvements happen when the client trusts the good will of their partner and themselves, plus commits to do The Work of improved problem solving, providing mutual-support, and better communicating.
+The counsellor or therapist provides information of what appears to be not working and offers alternatives.
+Improvements happen when the client trusts the good will of their partner and themselves, plus commits to do The Work of improved problem solving, providing mutual-support, improved communication, and healing past hurts.

 She came on her own.
 Good on her!